 One of my favorite things about going to tropical islands is the fresh fruit – Carl prepared the best mango that I’ve ever had (and I don’t even like mango) and taught us how to crack open a coconut.
 He also showed us his dead coconut crabs, huge monsters that can easily crack a coconut shell open with their claws.
 We were later informed at dinner that coconut crabs can also easily slice off fingers, hands, and whatever else gets in their way from finding the perfect coconut.
 I might have nightmares about this tonight.

 We’ve been in the habit of asking each of our contacts about celebrity clients; they’re always happy to hint around about the stars who have graced their properties.
 Carl had the incredible opportunity of taking James Cameron around for three weeks and he told us all about the director’s scouting for Avatar 2.
 So interesting!
 My favorite story: one of the hoteliers told us about guests at his previous hotel in Paris.
 The royal Saudi family finished their dinner at 10:30 PM and requested access to Euro Disney that night.
 The hotel managed to work out a deal with the park, who opened for the family from midnight to 8:00 AM for roughly four million dollars.
-I’d happily drop four mil to avoid waiting in line with the general public.
+I’d happily drop four mil to avoid waiting in line.

 After Laura drives us back from the motu, we decide to relax by the pool and enjoy lunch before our departure to Taha’a.
 At this point, we’ve spent about four hours in the sun, which we’ve been warned is much more powerful because of the country’s position near the equator.
 For some reason, I believe that an hourly application of SPF 55 should do the trick.
 It doesn’t.
 I’m fried and my feet are actually swollen from the burns.
 Fortunately, Le Taha’a provides soothing Monoi Oil in each room.